-Considering that Hope Through Divine Intervention housed difficult-to-employ and under-employed constituents.
-In 2008, I orchestrated a partnership with Chik-fil-A to create the Café of Hope, a quick-service Chik-fil-A restaurant that employed our formerly homeless constituents as they reintegrated back into society.
-I secured workforce development funding from Fulton County Government, the City of Atlanta and private donors.
+In 2008 I orchestrated a partnership with Chik-fil-A to create the Café of Hope, a social enterprise (a quick-service Chik-fil-A restaurant) that employed our program beneficiaries and program alumni.
+I leveraged support from Chik-fil-A and secured workforce development funding from Fulton County Government, the City of Atlanta and private donors.

 In 2010 I accepted the role as Development Director at the Greater Richmond Interfaith Program (GRIP), a homeless shelter and “soup kitchen” providing meals, emergency shelter and transitional housing to homeless families in Richmond California and the West Contra Costa.
 GRIP also provided a safe haven and essential services for the homeless including showers, mail service and case management.
 Annually, GRIP’s services benefitted over 15,000 homeless men, women and children annually.

-During my six-year tenure at GRIP, I secured over $12 million dollars in public grants, charitable gifts and corporate partnership revenue.
-One of my fondest memories was securing funding from First 5 of the Bay Area and private donors to create an on-site daycare center, which provided high-quality, free childcare for shelter residents who were employed or seeking employment.
+During my six-year tenure at GRIP, I secured over $12 million in public grants, charitable gifts and corporate partnerships.
+One of my fondest memories was securing nearly $500K from First 5 of the Bay Area and other private donors to create an on-site daycare center, which provided high-quality, childcare for shelter residents at no cost to them.

-Read more about my work at the Greater Richmond Interfaith Program in this news article.
+Read more about my work at the Greater Richmond Interfaith Program.